 therein, in the books listed under "optional reading" below.

 - There are 100 billion stars in our Galaxy

 - Assume 0.001% - 5% of the stars have Earth-like planets

 Support?
 The recent detection of thousands of extra-solar

 planets.
-Even though most of these are Jupiter-class, rather than
+Even though many of these are Neptune-class or larger,

-Earth-size, most astronomers expect that the fraction of stars with
+rather than Earth-size, most astronomers expect that the fraction of

-Earth-like planets will prove to be of order 5% or larger.
-This is at
+stars with Earth-like planets will prove to be of order 5% or larger.

-the high end of the range considered plausible over the last 50
+This is at the high end of the range considered plausible over the

 The Kepler mission has identified many planet candidates with sizes